-Alternate I (Sep 1999).
-As prescribed in 516.203-4(b)(1) and (2), substitute the following paragraphs (b), (e) and (f) for paragraphs (b), (e) and (f) of the basic clause:
+Alternate I (Aug 2010).
+As prescribed in 516.203-4(a)(1) and (2), substitute the following paragraphs (b), (e), and (f) for paragraphs (b), (e), and (f) of the basic clause:

-- (b) In any option period, the contract price may be adjusted upward or downward a maximum of percent. - (1) For the first option period, any price adjustment for the product code shall be based upon the percentage change in the PPI released in the month prior to the initial month of the contract period specified in the solicitation for sealed bidding or the month prior to award in negotiation (the base index) and the PPI released in the third month before completion of the initial contract period stated in the solicitation (the updated index).
+- (b) Once during each 12-month period, the contract price may be adjusted upward or downward a maximum of percent. - (1) For the first option period, any price adjustment for the product code shall be based upon the percentage change in the PPI released in the month prior to the initial month of the contract period specified in the solicitation for sealed bidding or the month prior to award in negotiation (the base index) and the PPI released in the third month before completion of the initial contract period stated in the solicitation (the updated index).
 This initial contract period may be less than 12 months.
 The formula for determining the Adjusted Contract Price (ACP) applicable to shipments during the first option period is-